strawberry-graphql/strawberry/docs/guides/federation.md

 the normal `strawberry.type`, this new decorator extend the base one and allows to define federation specific attributes to the type.

-In this case we are telling federation that our key is the `id` field.
+In this case we are telling federation that the key to uniquely identify a book is the `id` field.

-> Keys are types’ primary keys.
+> Federation keys can be thought primary keys.
 They are used by the gateway to query types
-> between multiple services.
+> between multiple services and then joining them into the augmented type.

 ### Reviews service